 Bukchon Hanok Village houses hundreds of hanok (traditional Korean homes) dating back to the Joseon dynasty.
 Located between Jongmyo Shrine and the grand palaces of Gyeongbokgung and Changdeokgung, many of these houses are private residences and guesthouses.
 A select few serve as cultural centres, galleries, craft workshops, restaurants, and teahouses, museums.

-Bukchon Hanok Village also houses a traditional liquor brewery where Korean alcoholic drinks such as makgeolli (raw rice wine), yakju (medicinal wine), and soju (distilled liquor) are produced.
-Visitors can also learn about the brewing process of samhaeju, which is a type of soju that was served at palace functions.
+The village also has a traditional liquor brewery producing Korean alcoholic drinks such as makgeolli (raw rice wine), yakju (medicinal wine), and soju (distilled liquor).
+You can learn about the brewing process of samhaeju – soju that was served at palace functions.

-Dedicated to a renowned Korean craftsman, the Han Sangsu Embroidery Museum exhibits intricate embroidery works by Han Sangsu as well as a collection of embroidery-themed folk art and embroidery relics once worn by the king and high-ranking officials.
+The Han Sangsu Embroidery Museum exhibits intricate embroidery works by renowned craftsman, Han Sangsu, as well as a collection of embroidery-themed folk art and embroidery relics once worn by the king and high-ranking officials.

-Lastly, visitors can marvel at more than 6,000 Buddhist artworks at the Museum of Korean Art.
-Housing beautifully-preserved paintings, sculptures, crafts and ritual items from Korea, China, Tibet, and other Southeast Asian regions, the museum also organises workshops on Korean folk painting and traditional food-making.
+More than 6,000 Buddhist paintings, sculptures, crafts and ritual items are displayed at the Museum of Korean Art.
+The museum also organises workshops on Korean folk painting and traditional food-making.

-Entry to Bukchon Hanok Village is free of charge and the easiest way to get to this historical neighbourhood is by taking the subway (Line 3, Exit 3) to Anguk Station.
+You can explore Bukchon Hanok Village for free, but note that some hanoks are private properties.
+The easiest way to get to this historical neighbourhood is by taking the subway (Line 3, Exit 3) to Anguk Station.